 We reserve the right to charge reasonable additional fees if you request incremental, non-standard services.
-In particular, if you request delivery of withdrawal proceeds by priority delivery service or outgoing wire, the Alaska ABLE Plan will deduct the applicable fee directly from your Account, and will include this fee amount on your annual IRS Form 1099-QA as part of the gross withdrawal paid to you during the year.
-In its discretion and without further notice, the Alaska ABLE Plan may deduct directly from your Account the fees and expenses incurred by you as identified in the following charts or similar fees and expenses.
+In particular, if you request delivery of withdrawal proceeds by priority delivery service or outgoing wire, we will deduct the applicable fee directly from your Account, and will include this fee amount on your annual IRS Form 1099-QA as part of the gross withdrawal paid to you during the year.
+In our discretion and without further notice, we may deduct directly from your Account the fees and expenses incurred by you as identified in the following charts or similar fees and expenses.
 With respect to the Checking Option, Fifth Third Bank charges additional fees for certain services as described in Appendix B to the Plan Disclosure Statement.